Muon anomalous magnetic moment and Right handed sterile neutrino: Sterile Neutrinos interactions with SM particles

-where the flavor mixing matrix $V_R^{ll'}=[(U^l_R)^\dagger U_R^{\nu_{l'}}]$ appears in charged current interaction, while neutral current one remains diagonal in lepton family flavor space \cite{Xue:2016}.
-Note that the $V_R^{ll'}$ differs from the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) one $V_L^{ll'}=[(U^l)^\dagger_L U^{\nu_{l'}}_L]$, which associates to the SM left-handed current interaction $\bar \nu^l_L\gamma^\mu\ell^l_L W_\mu$.
-Summation over three lepton families is performed in Eq.~(\ref{rhc01}) and no flavor-changing-neutral-current (FCNC) interactions occur.
+where the flavor mixing matrix $V_R^{ll'}=[(U^l_R)^\dagger U_R^{\nu_{l'}}]$ appears in charged current interaction, which induces the flavour-mixing interactions among different charged sectors and flavours, as those in the SM.
+However, the $V_R^{ll'}$ are new mixing matrix elements, and differs from the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) one $V_L^{ll'}=[(U^l)^\dagger_L U^{\nu_{l'}}_L]$, which associates to the SM left-handed current interaction $\bar \nu^l_L\gamma^\mu\ell^l_L W_\mu$.
+While the neutral current interactions in (\ref{rhc01}) remain diagonal in lepton family flavour space, and summation over three lepton families is performed.
+No flavour-changing-neutral-current (FCNC) interactions occur in Eq.~(\ref{rhc01}).

+At the high-energy cutoff $\Lambda_{\rm cut}$, the four-fermion coupling $G_{\rm cut}$ (\ref{art1}) is flavour independent; massless fermions are in the SM gauge eigenstates.
+While in the symmetry-breaking ground state at low energies, experimentally measured final states of massive fermions mix in different charged sectors and flavours by unitary transformations $U_{L,R}^{l,\nu}$ aforementioned.
+The recent study on leptoquarks associated with the four-fermion operators at the LHC and HL-LHC has considered flavour mixing across SM families \cite{Ajmal:2023yhl}.
+The mixing matrix elements of this type should be small, but their effects need more investigation.
+On the other hand, the effective flavour-exchanging 1PI interaction can be generated by the $W$ boson interacting at the loop level.
+Therefore, it is worthwhile to study the induced flavour-exchanging process, like B-physics anomalies in LEP and lepton-flavour-changing processes $\mu\rightarrow e + \gamma$ \cite{newemu}.
+We leave for a future effort the detailed analysis in this context.

-The effective operator $\mathcal{G}^{W}_{R}$ contributes to vector boson fusion (VBF) processes, see the left Feynman diagram in Fig. 1 of Ref.~\cite{CMS:2023nsv}.
-Moreover, the constraints on the sterile neutrinos' mixing $|V_R|$ and masses $M_{N^\ell}$ have been studied \cite{CMS:2023nsv,Sirunyan2018,Sirunyan2019}, indicating that the upper limit of ${\mathcal{G}_R}$ value should be smaller than $10^{-4}$.
-It is constrained by studying the ratio of top- and bottom-quark masses \cite{xueprd}, the double beta-decay $0\nu\beta\beta$ experiment \cite{Pacioselli:2020yzx}, $W^\pm$ and $Z^0$ decay widths \cite{Haghighat:2019rht}, $W$ boson mass tension \cite{Xue2022a}, CMB cosmic birefringence \cite{Mahmoudi:2024wjy}, and the precision measurement of fine-structure constant $\alpha$ \cite{Xue:2020cnw}.
+The effective operator $\mathcal{G}^{W}_{R}$ contributes to vector boson fusion (VBF) processes, as illustrated by the left Feynman diagram in Fig. 1 of Ref.~\cite{CMS:2023nsv}.
+Moreover, the constraints on the sterile neutrinos' mixing $|V_R|$ and masses $M_{N^\ell}$ have been studied \cite{CMS:2023nsv,Sirunyan2018,Sirunyan2019}, indicating that the upper bound on the value of ${\mathcal{G}_R}$ must be smaller than $10^{-4}$.
+This upper limit is further supported by studying the ratio of top- and bottom-quark masses \cite{Xue:2015wha}, the double beta-decay $0\nu\beta\beta$ experiment \cite{Pacioselli:2020yzx}, $W^\pm$ and $Z^0$ decay widths \cite{Haghighat:2019rht}, $W$ boson mass tension \cite{Xue2022a}, CMB cosmic birefringence \cite{Mahmoudi:2024wjy}, and the precision measurement of fine-structure constant $\alpha$ \cite{Xue:2020cnw}.

 Regarding $N^e_R$ as a DM particle in the XENON1T experiment and astrophysical observations \cite{ Shakeri2020}, one studied the relevant 1PI vertex $[(U^\nu_L)^\dagger U^\ell_L]^{l l'} \bar\nu_L^l\Lambda^\mu_{l'} \nu_R^{l'} A_\mu$,